 Feline Enteritis (or Feline Panleucopenia)

 Depression, lack of appetite, unexplained vomiting, and diarrhoea (sometimes with blood and severe stomach discomfort) are signs of highly infectious feline enteritis.
-The mortality rate from the condition is rather high, particularly in kittens.
+The mortality rate from the condition is relatively high, particularly in kittens.

-Cat Flu, also known as Feline Respiratory Disease
+Cat Flu, also known as Feline Respiratory Disease.

 Leukaemia in Felines (FeLV)

-A genus of chlamydia, sometimes called chlamydophila
+A genus of Chlamydia, sometimes called Chlamydia.

-Vital dog vaccinations
+Vital dog vaccination: Chlamydia Parvovirus

 Serious and possibly deadly, the canine parvovirus assaults the intestines, resulting in severe stomach discomfort, uncontrolled vomiting, and bloody diarrhoea.
-The disease’s devastating dehydration and infectious effects are the main causes of death for dogs.
+The disease’s devastating dehydration and infectious effects are the leading causes of death for dogs.

 Distemper in Dogs